 I started off Monday with making almond butter, recording the podcast, and working out.
-It was a simple day that allowed me time to rest and get ready for the coming running week, which I knew was going to be difficult.
+It was simple day that allowed me time to rest and get ready for the coming running week, which I knew was going to be difficult.
 My family and I switch off every time there needs to be almond butter made again.
 It was supposed to be my dads turn, but he was very busy and so I gladly did it for him.
 It actually doesn't bother me that much I just turn the food processor on, scrape the almonds down from the side every now and then, and do homework or yoga.
 It's peaceful.

-The podcast went smoothly and I was able to get some homework done to which was nice.
+The podcast went smoothly and I was able to get some homework done too, which was nice.
 After which I went on a short, short shakeout run with a friend.
 And then I relaxed during my workout (yoga, meditation, glute exercises).

 On Tuesday I ran 10 miles, a little farther then usually at the beginning of the week, but I felt good.
 Then after school I had a SAT prep class, which of course I would have much rather not gone to, but I employed that #ultramindset and pushed through because I knew it was needed.
 It was helping me, no matter how much I felt I'd rather be at home.
 That day at the class we took a practice SAT which of course was long and laborious, but again it was beneficial so I sucked it up and made sure I got the most out of it.

-Promptly after the class I ate dinner in my moms's car that I had prepared the night before and she drove me to Boy Scouts.
+Promptly after the clas I ate dinner in my moms's car that I had prepared the night before and she drove me to Boy Scouts.
 Yes I had just that past weekend finished my Eagle Project, but I had some paperwork to do and that I still have to do.
 But I'll get it done, because the sooner I do well the sooner it will be done!